-If you specify something in the "Containing Text" box, then the search will only include files meeting the file criteria AND having the specified text string contained somewhere within the file.
+If you specify something in the "Files Contain" box, then the Results Area will only include files containing the specified text string somewhere within the file.
 You may also add conditions to the text (match case and/or whole word).
 You can use the dropdown to select text you previously used.

 Press "Find" to start the search.
 While searching, the "Stop" button becomes active and you can use it to interrupt the search.
-Use "Clear" to clear the search results area.
+Use "Clear" to clear the selection options and the search results area.
 Use "Help" to display this help page.

 The results area include a number of fields with information about each file.
 This was actually created to help find test files of certain types for Behold, and was left in to be a useful tool for anyone using Behold.

 You can sort by any column by clicking on the column header.
 Clicking the same header again will sort in reverse order.
-The small arrow up or down (shown above in the Date... section of the column header) tells you what is currently the sort column and whether it is sorted up or down.
+The small arrow up or down (shown above at the right of the Path section of the column header) tells you what is currently the sort column and whether it is sorted up or down.

 Each row contains:

 1. Name: the file name.

 4. Date modified: The same as what Windows explorer gives you.